jerhon/honlsoft-v2/blog/2022/2022-02-26-software-architecture-components.md

 2. The database persistence needs to change

 These dual purposes introduce coupling, and too much coupling increases the difficulty of change within a software system.
+I would no longer be able to seperate the dependency on parsing the markdown from the storage in the database.

 ### The Common Reuse Principle